The 10 Most Common Mistakes in Direct Selling

 - A market analysis must be done to determine the potential of the product or service, priced as it is to be priced (based on end user pricing rather than wholesale pricing to your sales force).
 The analysis should address market demand, similar products and how they have been accepted and marketed, competition, etc. This information might be found on the Internet, in libraries, universities, and other business consulting groups.
 The Small Business Administration has access to large amounts of information and people who can get the information for you.
 Many universities have business students who would love to do market research for businesses, often at no charge, for their MBA requirements.

-- Your recruiting & marketing plan explains how you will build your sales force and promote your products.
+- Your recruiting & marketing plan explains how you will build your sales force and promote your products and you can even use Facebook ads and Buy cheap Instagram likes for their products.
 What sales support materials are required?
 Who is your target audience?
 How will you reach them?
 This is not your compensation plan.

 - Operational plans: How much office space will you need?
 How many employees will be needed to handle the expected business volumes?
 Warehouse space, telephone equipment, initial product orders, printing, distributor kits, videos, and scores of other issues must be addressed in as much detail as possible.
 This section may be the most important section of all and is usually the one people try to gloss over.
 It’s more fun to make sales projections than to figure out how much office space is needed.
 Yet, one major mistake in this area can cost tens (or hundreds) of thousands of dollars.
 This part of the plan takes time, often several months.
 Time spent here will pay huge dividends in the future.